molovol/MoloVol/README.md

 `$ mkdir build-debug`
 `$ cd build-debug`

-Afterwards run the configuration executable in the parent folder with the following flags: Enable building for debugging, disable shared to obtain a static library, and enable unicode support.
+Afterwards run the configuration executable in the parent folder with the following flags: Enable building for debugging, disable shared to obtain a static library, enable unicode support, and build a universal library for 64 bit and ARM architectures.
+The latter flag has become necessary due to the introduction of Apple Silicon.

-`$ ../configure --enable-debug --disable-shared --enable-unicode`
+`$ ../configure --enable-debug --disable-shared --enable-unicode --enable-universal_binary=arm64,x86_64 `

 Now you're ready to compile.
 Simply run: